- High Impact Research Project Award

-TRDRP seeks candidates with doctorates or equivalent degrees from diverse disciplinary, gender and cultural perspectives and with interest in, ties to, and/or experience in the Pacific Rim region including Latin America.
-Candidates are required to be at or beyond the mid-career stage (i.e., 15 years post-terminal degree), must reside in the state, and hold an independent research position or visiting faculty appointment at a California applicant/host institution.
+TRDRP seeks candidates with doctorates or equivalent degrees from diverse disciplinary, gender and cultural perspectives and with interest in, ties to and/or experience in the Pacific Rim region, including Latin America.
+Candidates are required to be at or beyond the mid-career stage (i.e., 5 years post- terminal degree), must reside in the state and hold an independent research position or visiting faculty appointment at a California applicant/host institution.
 Candidates with economics and legal backgrounds are particularly encouraged to apply.

 All applications must address one or more of our eight research priorities and must be tobacco-related.

-Travel to Scientific Conferences, Placements, and Training Sites: Up to $10,000 per year (excluding a mandatory allocation of $750 in one year of the award for travel to the TRDRP Conference).
+- Travel to scientific conferences, placement, and training sites: Up to $10,000 per year (excluding a mandatory allocation of $750 in one year of the award for travel to the TRDRP conference)

-Indirect Costs: Full indirect costs are allowed to non-UC institutions.
-Indirect costs to UC campuses are capped at 25%.
+Indirect costs: Full indirect costs are allowed to non-UC institutions.
+Indirect costs to UC campuses are capped at 25 percent.

 - Applicants must have a doctoral or equivalent degree.

-- Applicants must be at least 15 years post completion of his/her terminal research degree or 15 years post completion of medical residency (or the equivalent) at the start of the award.
+- Applicants must be at least 5 years post completion of his/her terminal research degree or 5 years post-completion of medical residency (or the equivalent) at the start of the award.

-- Applicants must hold an independent research position (or a commitment for a visiting faculty appointment) at a California-based research institution at the time of submission.
+- Applicants must hold an independent research position (or a commitment for a visiting faculty appointment) at a California-based research institution.
 For the purpose of this award, “independent research position” means a position that automatically confers eligibility, by the applicant’s institutional policy, for an investigator to apply for extramural grants, with an appropriate commitment of facilities to be used for the conduct of the proposed research.

-- Awardees must commit at least 35% of their effort each year to activities supported by the Policy Scholar Award.
+- Awardees must commit at least 35 percent of their effort each year to activities supported by the Policy Scholar Award.

 - U.S. citizenship is not a requirement.

-Towards this end, the mentor(s) interest in and experience with both California and Pacific Rim tobacco policy issues as well as their access to regional and global training resources are critical to the quality and impact of the scholar’s experience, achievement of policy goals, and long term career success.
+Towards this end, the mentor(s) interest in and experience with California and Pacific Rim tobacco policy issues, as well as their access to regional and global training resources, are critical to the quality and impact of the scholar’s experience, achievement of policy goals and long term career success.
 The application process includes a comprehensive description of the proposed mentors and training experience including: